ssbhadauria/split-kong-declarative-cfg/README.md

 ### 4. Updating each service individually with gitOps

 With all the services now tagged appropriately.
 Each service can be individually updated by the service owning team as self service.

-To know more about configuring github actions with deck to declaratively manage kong config.
-Please check out this [kong blog](https://konghq.com/blog/gitops-for-kong-managing-kong-declaratively-with-deck-and-github-actions)
+- To set up github actions with deck, please check out this [kong blog](https://konghq.com/blog/gitops-for-kong-managing-kong-declaratively-with-deck-and-github-actions)
-Also, checkout this [github project](https://github.com/ikeike443/decK-action) to set up github actions with deck with examples and instructions.
+- Also, checkout this [github project](https://github.com/ikeike443/decK-action) to set up github actions with deck with examples and instructions.

 ## Questions?